 It's what every admirer dreads hearing, especially on Valentine's Day.
 Let's be friends.
 But in Estonia Valentine's Day is called Sōbrapäev, or ‘Friends Day.’

 People exchange cards and gifts among friends with a cheery ‘Happy Friends Day.’
 Just what you want to hear from someone you’ve had your eye on for years.

-The Welsh do Valentine’s Day a bit earlier on January 25th.
-And they do it a bit differently – by gifting love-spoons.
+The Welsh do Valentine’s Day a bit earlier, on 25th January.
+And they do it a bit differently – by giving love-spoons.

 Not so long ago, French single people celebrated Valentine’s Day by calling out to other single people living across the road until they were all paired off.

 If the men didn’t like their match they would simply leave the woman for another man to call.
 Called une loterie d’amour, the tradition often left women unmatched.

 However, according to the rules of tradition, they could get together, light a bonfire and toss pictures and belongings of the guys who rejected them.
 Sadly, the government banned it.